K'gari: Traditional owners

 The lands that include the current day island have been inhabited from between 5,000 and 50,000 years ago by the Butchulla people.
 Originally attached to the mainland, K'Gari became an island 10,00020,000 years ago due to rising seas.

-The K'gari creation story, as told by elder of the Butchulla people, Olga Miller, is that Yendingie (also Yindingie) came down from the sky and set to work to make the sea and then the land until, when he arrived at the area now known as Hervey Bay, he was joined by a helper a beautiful white spirit called Princess K'gari.
-Tired by their work together he changed her into a beautiful island, then:
+The K'gari creation story, as told by Butchulla elder Olga Miller, is that Yendingie (also Yindingie) came down from the sky and set to work to make the sea and then the land until, when he arrived at the area now known as Hervey Bay, he was joined by a helper a beautiful white spirit called Princess K'gari.
+K'gari fell in love with the beautiful land they had created and begged to be allowed to stay rather than returning to heaven.
+Yendingie changed her into a beautiful island, then:

 So she wouldn't be lonely, he then made some beautiful trees and flowers, and some lakes that were specially mirrored so that she could see into the sky.
 He made creeks and laughing waters that would become her voice, and birds and animals and people to keep her company.
 He gave these people knowledge and laws, and told them what to do, and how to procreate, so that their children and ancestors would always be there to keep K'gari company.